yash-bagadia/react-jss/README.md

 ### Custom setup

-If you want to specify a jss version and plugins to use, you should create your [own jss instance](https://github.com/cssinjs/jss/blob/master/docs/js-api.md#create-an-own-jss-instance), [setup plugins](https://github.com/cssinjs/jss/blob/master/docs/setup.md#setup-with-plugins) and create a `injectSheet` function which has your jss version bound.
+If you want to specify a JSS version and plugins to use, you should create your [own Jss instance](https://github.com/cssinjs/jss/blob/master/docs/js-api.md#create-an-own-jss-instance), [setup plugins](https://github.com/cssinjs/jss/blob/master/docs/setup.md#setup-with-plugins) and create a `injectSheet` function which has your jss version bound.

 ```javascript
 import {create as createJss} from 'jss'